BaronKhan/VoiceRecognitionRPG/README.md

 Deadlines
 -------------------

-### Friday 26th January, 19:00.
-(MEng/JMC4/EiE4) Project Interim Report due.
-- Draft allocation of assessment teams due.

-Your second marker will be chosen by your supervisor so now is the time to ask them who the second marker will be.
-Both your supervisor and second marker should be members of the same team.

 ### Friday 16th February, 19:00.
 (MEng, JMC4 and EiE4) Project review deadline.

 You must arrange a date and time with the second marker for a project review meeting.
 The review meeting can be held at any time after submission of your interim report.
 The second marker will use your report to guide the discussion.
 Late reviews will be chased up immediately and will reflect badly in your final mark for project management.
 WARNING: do NOT leave the review until the last minute - staff are very busy at this time of year.